Harshitapurwar/Finance_expense/README.md

 # 💰 Personal Finance Tracker

 A modern, full-stack web application to track your income and expenses, visualize data with charts, and upload receipts or bank statements for automatic transaction extraction using OCR and AI.
-Built using the MERN stack + Tailwind CSS + AI integrations like Gemini and OCR.space.
+Built using the MERN stack +  CSS + AI integrations like Gemini Vision.

 ---